 One of the major benefits of Tumanoc is the convenient location, which is just minutes from downtown.
 Most of Tucson’s trails are located at least 30 minutes outside of town, making Tumanoc a great choice for those limited on time.
 Plus, there are lots of great restaurants and coffee shops nearby, and we all know that we should eat a good breakfast after an intense workout!
 I recommend stopping at Mercado San Agustin, a beautiful outdoor marketplace, for a delicious cup of coffee at Presta and a hearty Mexican breakfast at Seis.

 Be aware that constant brutal 100+ degree summer temperatures make hiking Tumanoc unbearable at any time during the desert summer season.
-Although many hikers still do set their alarm for 5am or so to “beat the heat,” even morning hikes offer little respite from the heat of the desert.
-I have hiked this trail early in the morning during the summer and can say that the weather is still much too uncomfortable, especially for a steep climb like Tumanoc.
+Although many hikers still choose to set their alarm for 5am or so to “beat the heat,” even morning hikes offer little respite from the heat of the desert.
+I have hiked this trail at sunrise and the temps are still too uncomfortable, especially for a steep climb like Tumanoc.
 Keep in mind that summer temps often reach the 90′ by 6am, and adding in a rough uphill climb makes it that much harder.
 Additionally, the trail offers zero shade so on the trip downhill the sun will likely be shining directly on you, making it feel 20 degrees hotter.
-The “but it’s a dry heat” myth comes into play here!
-In short, plan hiking Tumanoc in the cooler fall and winter months.
+The “but it’s a dry heat!” myth comes into play here!
+In short, plan hiking Tumanoc in the cooler spring, fall, and winter months.
 Drink plenty of water before your hike as well as during the walk.

 Tumanoc is owned by the University of Arizona and used as a research center.
 The desert laboratory is a site of ongoing research.
 You’ll see a few signs informing you to stay on the path, which would be wise anyways as getting stung by a cactus is not fun!
 Additionally, the Steward Observatory of U of A maintains a small observatory at the top of the hill.
 Tumanoc was home to the Hohokam tribe 1300 years ago and is the site of the earliest trincheras village.
 More than 400 petroglyphs have been found.

-While the views are nothing to write home about, they do beat climbing a stair master for an hour in an overcrowded gym.
-Hiking Tumanoc is a great way to get outside the house, enjoy a fantastic overall body workout, and take in the scenery of both the Sonoran desert and the city of Tucson.
+One thing is for sure – hiking this beautiful trail definitely beats climbing a stair master for an hour in an overcrowded gym!
+Hiking Tumanoc is a great way to get outside the house, enjoy a fantastic overall body workout, and take in the scenery of both the Sonoran desert and the city of Tucson simultaneously.